 The sea, that blue end of the world…— Elizabeth Barrett Browning

-Now in its third year, the Fingal Poetry Festival weekend will run from the 15-18th September following its launch at the Illumination of Floraville on Thursday, September 1st.
-The Festival celebrates the light that poetry brings to our lives, and the sea, which is precious to all and in peril.
+Now in its third year, the Fingal Poetry Festival weekend ran from the 15-18th September following its launch at the Illumination of Floraville on Thursday, September 1st.
+The Festival celebrated the light that poetry brings to our lives, and the sea, which is precious to all and in peril.

-Expect to find poetry in unexpected places — on shop windows, pavements, benches — and, colourfully illuminated and projected at Floraville, our lovely little park right in the heart of town beside the Library.
-With over 20 events scheduled for the weekend, there will be something for everyone — an aerial dance spectacle to poetry walks through the High Woods of Ardgillan Castle and on Red Island, lunchtime poetry readings, glittering evenings filled with poetry and live music and an especially commissioned film poem by Pat Boran.
+There was poetry in unexpected places — on shop windows, pavements, benches — and, colourfully illuminated and projected at Floraville, our lovely little park right in the heart of town beside the Library.
+With over 20 events scheduled for the weekend, there was something for everyone — poetry walks through the High Woods of Ardgillan Castle and on Red Island, lunchtime poetry readings, glittering evenings filled with poetry and live music and an especially commissioned film poem by Pat Boran.

-We hope to welcome the next generation of poets through exhibitions of local pupils’ poems in Fingal Libraries, a visit by Laureate na nÓg Áine Ní Ghlinn, a Family Poetry Fest, and other fun family-friendly events.
+We were delighted to welcome the next generation of poets through exhibitions of local pupils’ poems in Fingal Libraries, a visit by Laureate na nÓg Áine Ní Ghlinn, a Family Poetry Fest, and other fun family-friendly events.

-If you would prefer to participate online, come along to our virtual ‘Night Sky’ or ‘An Dán ar Ardán’ poetry workshops!
+Those who preferred to participate online were able to come along to our virtual ‘Night Sky’ or ‘An Dán ar Ardán’ poetry workshops!

-In a unique event on Saturday, the Deaf Poets’ Society will share their work, voiced by an interpreter — have a look at our website programme for a full list of Irish Sign Language interpreted event, here.
+In a unique event on Saturday, the Deaf Poets’ Society shared their work, voiced by an interpreter — have a look at our website programme for a full list of Irish Sign Language interpreted event, here.

-As ever, the Irish language is a pillar of the Festival.
-We would love to see you at our bilingual poetry readings, Comhrá & Craic, the Clinic Leabhair (Book Clinic), or the Seomra / Salon reading and Open Mic on Sunday.
+As ever, the Irish language was a pillar of the Festival.
+We were delighted to host a number of bilingual poetry readings, Comhrá & Craic, the Clinic Leabhair (Book Clinic), or the Seomra / Salon reading and Open Mic on Sunday.
 See the full list of our Irish / bilingual events here.

-We look forward to the Fingal Poetry Slam, some participants of which are winners of monthly Slams held in Libraries all over Fingal earlier in the year.
+We had the Fingal Poetry Slam, some participants of which were winners of monthly Slams held in Libraries all over Fingal earlier in the year.

-Reaching out into the wider Fingal community, we will also have three workshops in Fingal schools.
+Reaching out into the wider Fingal community, we also had three workshops in Fingal schools.